-- Every third Thursday of the month, Tom presents five stock recommendation.
+- Every third Thursday of the month, Tom presents five stock recommendations.

-- Every fourth Thursday of the month, David presents five stock recommendation.
+- Every fourth Thursday of the month, David presents five stock recommendations.

-That’s when fresh new stocks will be available for you.
+That’s when fresh new stocks become available for you to trade.

-If you don’t have time to read the article, you can always look on the right panel where you can find the “1-Minute” presentation.
-I love that feature.
+If you don’t have time to read the article, you can look on the right panel where they give a “1-Minute” presentation.